 The Department of Biology and the University of Nevada, Reno offer graduate students support in areas of scholarship, grant writing, advising and more.
 For program-specific support and opportunities, visit the program's web pages.

-Graduate student scholarship opportunities
+Graduate student scholarship and fellowship opportunities

 The Department of Biology offers a number of scholarships for graduate students pursuing doctoral and master's degrees in biology programs.